 Many people underestimate the power of seemingly banal mind-cleansing activities.

 A walk in nature will eliminate all distractions and shift your thoughts away from the daily grind.
-Leave your phone at home and immerse yourself into the closest natural area you can find.
+Leave your phone at home and immerse yourself in the closest natural area you can find.

 No boss will track your every movement while you are jogging in the forest.
 No emails will disturb your mental serenity.